ansible-community/project-template/README.md

     * other Matrix rooms or corresponding bridged Libera.Chat channels.
 See the [Ansible Communication Guide](https://docs.ansible.com/ansible/devel/community/communication.html) for details.

 For more information about communication, including how to join these channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

+## Releasing, versioning and deprecation

+> Please replace the content in the sub-sections below with information relevant to your project.

+> If you have the same information covered on the project docsite, please refer to the corresponding pages instead.

+### Versioning specification

+To determine a software version number when releasing, this project uses the [Semantic Versioning Specification](https://semver.org/) to convey meaning about what has been modified from one version to the next.

+### Release policy & maintenance timeline

+> Describe your release policy and maintenance timeline in this section or refer to a corresponding docsite page.

+We maintain each major release version (1.x.y, 2.x.y,...) for two years after the next major version is released.

+Here is the table for the support timeline:

+- `1.x.y`: released 2020-11-17, EOL
+- `2.x.y`: released 2022-02-10, supported until 2025-06-09
+- `3.x.y`: released 2023-06-09, current